 Take some time to poke around the Settings of your new WordPress site.
 Configure your site’s metadata and blog settings as you see fit.

-Scenario #3: Migrate Entire WordPress Multisite Network
+Scenario #3: Migrate WordPress Multisite to Another Domain

 Here is what you need to do:

-First and foremost, back up your Multisite installation.
+The first thing you need to do: back up your Multisite installation.

 Once you’ve located the file, click on the Edit button to open it.